 The Envelope Tool gives you detailed control over how tracks fade in and out, right in the main track window.
 When the envelope tool is selected, the amplitude envelope of each track is highlighted in a green line, with control points at the beginning and end of each track.
 To change a control point, click it and drag it to a new position.
 To add a new point, click anywhere in the track where there is not already a control point.
 To remove a point, click on it and drag it outside of the track until it disappears, then release.

 The Time Shift Tool allows you to change the relative positioning of tracks relative to one another in time.
 To use this tool, simply click in a track and drag it to the left or right.
 To align two tracks together or reset their time shift back to zero, use the Align Tracks Together or Align with Zero commands.

 The Draw Tool enables you to draw in to the actual waveforms.
-This is especially useful to eliminate small pops and clicks from material.
-For instance ALT + click smoothes a area of audio.
+In order to use it, zoom in close enough to see individual samples of the track.
+The cursor will then appear as a pencil.
+This tool is especially useful to eliminate small pops and clicks from material.
+For instance ALT + click smoothes an area of audio.

 The Editing Tool Bar enables you to do basic editing to your file such as:

 - Cut: Cuts a selection to the clipboard